rodrigomasiniai/GenAIChatIniciante/README.md

 ### Error handling

 Errors will be shown on the red bar in the app.
 Implemented logic to handle domain selection, empty/short inputs, questions outside the scope of chatbot to prevent misinformation.
-Below is the showcase, including an example where the bot handles questions outside the scope of its knowledge (Note: ``use_stopwords`` will enhance this function):
+Below is the showcase, including an example where the bot handles questions outside the scope of its knowledge (NOTE: ``use_stopwords`` will enhance this function):

 ---